libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ## Custom thumbnails
 Users can set a custom thumbnail (i.e. a thumbnail that is different from the one automatically provided by RetroArch) by following the process below.

 - Name a PNG image file with a base filename that matches a game title displayed in a playlist.
-E.g. if the game name displayed in RetroArch in the playlist is `Game Name`, the intended image file must be named `Game Name.png`
+E.g. if the game name displayed in RetroArch in the playlist is `Game Name`, the intended image file must be named `Game Name.png` _(See below for additional flexible name matching options.)_
 - Place the PNG in the correct folder for the relevant playlist (see below).

 __Use a compatible image type.__ In RetroArch versions later than 1.19.1, image formats other than PNG can be enabled (jpg, bmp, tga).

 __Avoid invalid characters.__ The thumbnail filename should exactly match the game's title displayed in the playlist with an important exception.
 The characters `` &*/:`<>?\| `` in playlisted game titles must be replaced with `_` in the corresponding thumbnail filename.

+**Flexible name matching.** RetroArch versions 1.17.0 or later will automatically attempt up to 3 different match formats for each playlist entry, in the following order:
+- ROM file name with .png extension: `Q-Bert's Qubes (1983)(Parker Bros)[b].png`
+- Database entry / playlist label with .png extension, as explained above: `Q_Bert's Qubes (USA).png`
+- Short name: same as previous, but only up to first round bracket: `Q_Bert's Qubes.png`

 ### Thumbnail folder paths and filenames
 Thumbnail image files must be stored in subfolders within the configured RetroArch `thumbnails` directory as in the example below: